 Yes.
 You can search manuals, including both template and user-entered content, from the "My Manuals" page.

 Annually.
-Because the Self-Evaluation Checklists serve as an audit tool, the items will be updated with information for the year that will be ending, i.e., by June 30, 2018 for the 2017-18 award year.
+Because the Self-Evaluation Checklists serve as an audit tool, the items will be updated with information for the year that will be ending, e.g., generally summer 2020 for the 2019-20 award year.